-(Not Hurricane High School, but this photo depicts how I recall it back when I attended 6th-8th grades, between 1957–1960.)
+(NOTE: Not Hurricane High School: But this photo is the best depiction I could find of how I recall Hurricane High back when I attended 6th-8th grades there, between 1957–1960.)

 A Memoir Story by Beulah Stephany Spencer-LeBaron

 It was the 1959–1960 school year in small-town Hurricane, Utah.
 And everybody in my eighth-grade English class hated our teacher Miss Naegle – everybody but me.
-They complained about her incessantly, saying things like: Miss Naegle talks too much, isn’t fair, and she gives too hard homework!
+They complained about her incessantly, saying: Miss Naegle talks TOO much, isn’t fair, and she gives way-too-hard homework!

 But I was taking her class for the second year in a row because I had learned so much in her 7th-grade English class.
 And I found her lessons and methodology exciting and challenging.